AXES-2MRS: A new all-sky catalogue of extended X-ray galaxy groups

-\abstract {Understanding the baryonic physics on the galaxy group level is a prerequisite for cosmological studies of large-scale structure.
+\abstract {Understanding baryonic physics at the galaxy-group level is a prerequisite for cosmological studies of the large-scale structure.
 One poorly understood aspect of galaxy groups is related to the properties of their hot intragroup medium.
-The well-studied X-ray groups have strong cool cores by which they were selected, so expanding the selection of groups is currently an important venue.} {We present a new all-sky catalogue of X-ray detected groups (AXES-2MRS), based on the identification of large X-ray sources found in the ROSAT All-Sky Survey (RASS) with the Two Micron Redshift Survey (2MRS) Bayesian Group Catalogue.
-We study the basic properties of these galaxy groups to gain insights into the effect of different group selections on the properties.} {In addition to X-ray luminosity coming from shallow survey data of RASS, we have obtained detailed X-ray properties of the groups by matching the AXES-2MRS catalogue to archival X-ray observations by XMM-Newton and complemented this by adding the published XMM-Newton results on galaxy clusters in our catalogue.
-We analyse temperature and density to the lowest overdensity accessible by the data, obtaining hydrostatic mass estimates and comparing them to the velocity dispersions of the groups.
-We explore the relationship between X-ray and optical properties of AXES-2MRS groups through the $\sigma_{\mathrm v}-L_{\mathrm X}$, $\sigma_{\mathrm v}-kT$, $kT-L_{\mathrm X}$, $\sigma_{\mathrm v}-M$, and $c_{200}-L_{\rm X}$ scaling relations.} {We find a large spread in the central mass to virial mass ratios for galaxy groups in the XMM-Newton subsample.
-This can either indicate large non-thermal pressure of galaxy groups affecting our X-ray mass measurements, or the effect of a diversity of halo concentrations on X-ray properties of galaxy groups.
-Previous catalogues, based on detecting the peak of the X-ray emission preferentially sample the high-concentration groups, while our new catalogue includes many low-concentration groups.} {}
+The well-studied X-ray groups have strong cool cores by which they were selected, so expanding the selection of groups is currently an important avenue in uncovering the diversity within the galaxy group population.} {We present a new all-sky catalogue of X-ray-detected groups (AXES-2MRS) based on the identification of large X-ray sources found in the ROSAT All-Sky Survey (RASS) with the Two Micron Redshift Survey (2MRS) Bayesian Group Catalogue.
+We studied the basic properties of these galaxy groups to gain insights into the effect of different group selections on the properties.} {In addition to X-ray luminosity from shallow survey data of RASS, we obtained detailed X-ray properties of the groups by matching the AXES-2MRS catalogue to archival X-ray observations by \textit{XMM-Newton} and complemented this by adding the published \textit{XMM-Newton} results on galaxy clusters in our catalogue.
+We analysed temperature and density to the lowest overdensity accessible by the data, obtaining hydrostatic mass estimates {at a uniform overdensity of 10000 times the critical, $M_{10000}$,} and comparing them to the velocity dispersions of the groups.
+We explored the relationship between X-ray and optical properties of AXES-2MRS groups through the $\sigma_{\mathrm v}-L_{\mathrm X}$, $\sigma_{\mathrm v}-kT$, $kT-L_{\mathrm X}$, $\sigma_{\mathrm v}-M$, and $c_{200}-L_{\rm X}$ scaling relations.} {We find a large spread in the central mass {($M_{10000}$), measured by \textit{XMM-Newton},} to virial mass {($M_{200}$), inferred by the velocity dispersion,} ratios for galaxy groups.
+This can either indicate that large non-thermal pressure of galaxy groups affects our X-ray mass measurements or the effect of a diversity of halo concentrations on the X-ray properties of galaxy groups.
+Previous catalogues based on detecting the peak of the X-ray emission preferentially sample the high-concentration groups.
+In contrast, our new catalogue uncovered many low-concentration groups, completely revising our understanding of X-ray groups.} {}

 \keywords{catalogs -- galaxies: groups: general -- galaxies: clusters: intracluster medium -- X-rays: galaxies: clusters}